user2311717757/nlp_doctor/README.md

-# NLP-Doctor: Privacy Evaluation System for NLP Models
+# Privacy Evaluation Framework for NLP Models
 ## Descriptions
-This repo contains source code and pre-processed corpora for "NLP-Doctor: Privacy Evaluation System for NLP Models"
+This repo contains source code and pre-processed corpora for "Privacy Evaluation Framework for NLP Models"

 ## Dependencies
 transformers==4.26.0.dev0